 Dr. Terry VAN GEVELT

 Dr. Terry VAN GEVELT is an Assistant Professor with joint appointments at the Department of Politics and Public Administration and the Department of Civil Engineering at the University of Hong Kong.
-Dr. VAN GEVELT is also an Associate Editor of the journal Energy for Sustainable Development and previously held research and teaching positions at the Department of Land Economy and Department of Politics and International Studies at the University of Cambridge.
-Dr. VAN GEVELT's research interests are in energy policy, environmental policy, climate change adaptation, and sustainable development.
-Dr. VAN GEVELT holds a BSc (Hons) from the Department of Economics, University of Warwick and MPhil and PhD degrees from the Department of Politics and International Studies, University of Cambridge.
+Dr. VAN GEVELT is also a Research Fellow at the Department of Land Economy, University of Cambridge and an Associate Editor for the journal Energy for Sustainable Development.
+Previously, Dr. VAN GEVELT held research and teaching positions at the University of Cambridge and was a visiting scholar at Seoul National University.
+Dr. VAN GEVELT's research interests are in energy policy, environmental policy, climate change adaptation, and sustainable development and he has also consulted on a wide range of issues for the World Bank, among other institutions.
+Dr. VAN GEVELT holds a BSc (Hons) from the University of Warwick and MPhil and PhD degrees from the University of Cambridge.

 - 2017.
 Indigenous community preferences for electricity services: evidence from a choice experiment in Sarawak, Malaysia (with C. Canales Holzeis et al.).
 Energy Policy 108: 102-110.